"Spark Email Virus" removal guide

 What is "Spark Email Virus"?

-Spark is the name of a company which is New Zealand's leading digital services company.
-However, there are scammers who use its name to in their email scam to trick people into opening an attachment that is designed to install malicious software called Emotet.
-Note, the actual Spark company has nothing to do with this scam and we strongly recommend to ignore it (not to open the file that is attached to it).
+Spark is the name of New Zealand's leading digital services company, however, some scammers use the name within their email scams to trick people into opening an attachment that installs malicious software called Emotet.
+Note, Spark has nothing to do with this scam and we strongly recommend that you ignore it and do not open the attached file.

-Scammers present this email as a letter regarding a monthly bill.
-They inform recipients that they have to pay $767.64 for services provided by Spark.
-More detailed information supposed to be provided in the "2413610029_25_09_2019.doc" file that is attached to this email.
-However, this is a malicious document that is designed to spread Emotet malware.
-Cyber criminals use this software to steal sensitive information like logins, passwords and details related to victim's browsing activities.
-Stolen information could be used to access various accounts (including banking, email and other accounts) and make transactions, purchases, spread emails that contain malicious attachments and so on.
-Moreover, Emotet is a trojan-type program, which means it can open "backdoors" for other high-risk malicious software.
-In other words, it could be used to infect computers with additional malware.
-To sum up, opening a file that is attached to this scam could lead to serious problems: victims may experience data, financial loss, identity theft, problems with privacy, and other issues.
-It is strongly recommended to leave this attachment unopened and ignore emails of this type in the future.
+Scammers present this email as a message regarding a monthly bill.
+They inform recipients that they must pay $767.64 for services provided by Spark.
+More detailed information is supposedly provided in the "2413610029_25_09_2019.doc" file attached to the email.
+In fact, this is a malicious document that proliferates Emotet malware.
+Cyber criminals use this software to steal sensitive information such as logins, passwords and details relating to victims' browsing activities.
+Stolen information could be used to access various accounts (including banking, email, and others) and make transactions, purchases, proliferate emails that contain malicious attachments, and so on.
+Furthermore, Emotet is a trojan-type program, and thus can open "backdoors" for other high-risk malicious software.
+Therefore, it could be used to infect computers with additional malware.
+In summary, opening a file attached to this scam email could lead to serious problems: victims might experience data/financial loss, identity theft, problems with privacy, and other issues.
+You are strongly advised to leave this attachment unopened and ignore emails of this type in the future.